slothsoft/example-javafx-maven/README.md

 #### Conclusion

 I guess at this point you have a working JAR file and are happy.
 If not, and you think this might due to a faulty setup, I put the created project here for a reason.
 And if everything fails, I'm always happy to help.
-Good luck, and let's hope Oracle will get Java 8 right on the first try!
+Good luck!

 ## License